 On the 5th of June 2021, a group of 16 people crossed the border from Bosnia to Croatia.
 The group were all from Iran, there were 3 women, 3 girls, 3 boys and 7 men.
 The children were aged between 4 and 15 and the oldest adult was 46.
 They walked for 15 km to reach the border and crossed at around 9pm.

-The officers told the group that they were just 2 km from Velika Kladusa, yet without navigation, since their phones were taken, they walked for around 14km before they reached the town.
+The officers told the group that they were just 2 km from Velika Kladusa, yet without navigation, because their phones had been taken, they walked for around 14km before they reached the town.